 Mergia Konstantina (Dina)

-Her research topics refer to radiation damage studies, plasma facing materials and components, phase transformations and transport phenomena, ceramic-metal interactions, surface oxidization phenomena, material engineering (porosity, internal stresses, oxidation barriers, materials joining) and magnetic materials (FeCr alloys and steels, magnetic thin films, spin-glasses).
+Her research topics refer to fusion materials research, radiation damage, plasma facing materials and components, phase transformations and transport phenomena, ceramic-metal interactions, surface oxidization phenomena, material engineering (porosity, internal stresses, oxidation barriers, materials joining) and magnetic materials (FeCr alloys and steels, magnetic thin films, spin-glasses).

 She has been scientific responsible and work-package leader for several European and IAEA projects and tasks of the European Fusion Programme.
 The total funding obtained for these projects was 4.5 M€ (2003-2020).
 Research areas of these projects are on fusion materials, materials for extreme environments and aerospace materials and components.